Protection and Responsible Use of Natural Resources

 The JCU Group pays special attention to ensure that wastewater released from its development and manufacturing sites does not adversely affect the surrounding environment.

 At the R&D Center, a portion of the wastewater generated during research is treated by neutralization and sedimentation using equipment in the facility.
-In addition, water discharged at all business sites are managed using analytical instruments to ensure that it meets environmental standards.
+In addition, water discharged at each base is managed using analytical instruments to ensure that it meets environmental standards.

 Furthermore, all sites concentrate and reduce the volumes of effluent that they are unable to treat in their own facilities before they are properly disposed of as industrial waste.